 Many people believe that red cats have warm personalities that match their coat color, thinking they tend to be mellow, loving cats.
 However, cats are individuals and you may find yours to be a bossy alpha cat or one with a fiery, hot temper.
 Cat personalities are not as typically linked to breeds as are those of dogs.
 They haven't been bred for skills and temperaments as dogs have.
 But if you are looking for a specific personality, start with researching what is usual for different cat breeds.

-The Red Gene in Cats
+The Red Gene

 The reason a cat is red lies in the genes and chromosomes the cat has inherited.
 The study of genetics is so complicated and detailed that it takes many years of concentrated study to come even close to mastering it.
 The red color gene O codes for the production of the red pigment phaeomelanin.
 It is dominant, so it masks all of the other colors (such as black and variants of black).